FOAM-School/assignment-getting-started/README.md

   your local machine.
 - `linux1` is the user you intend to act as on the remote machine.
 - `xxx.xxx.xxx.xxx` is the specific IP address of the remote machine.

+> Adding `-x -C` flags to the SSH command might help if you experience
+> sluggish terminal behavior!

 ### Basic system commands